quandl/quandl-python/FOR_ANALYSTS.md

-# Quick Guide To Quandl's Python Package
+# Quick Method Guide - Quandl-Python

-This quick guide offers convientent ways to retrieve individual datasets or datatables with the python package without the need for complex commands.
+This quick guide offers convienent ways to retrieve individual datasets or datatables with the Python package without the need for complex commands.

 ## Retrieving Data

-Retrieving data can be achieved easily using the two methods `quandl.get` for data sets and `quandl.get_table` for datatables.
+Retrieving data can be achieved easily using the two methods `quandl.get` for datasets and `quandl.get_table` for datatables.
 In both cases we strongly recommend that you set your api key via:

  ```python
 import quandl